-- You will have to use a good hospital grade pump.
-You'll also ultimately want to rent one to use for the first few weeks at home until you're confident that your baby is feeding well at your breast.
+- You will have to use a good hospital-grade pump.
+You'll also ultimately want to rent one for the first few weeks at home until you're confident that your baby is feeding well at your breast.

-- You should try to express at least eight times, every 24 hours and each time for as long as it takes to drain each breast.
+- It would help if you tried to express at least eight times every 24 hours, each time for as long as it takes to drain each breast.

-- If a mother is capable of expressing 800ml of milk per day, she can start expressing less (about six times a day).
+- If a mother can express 800ml of milk daily, she can start expressing less (about six times a day).

 - Expressing should continue until the baby has a good strong suck.
 Otherwise, your breasts will not be stimulated enough to enable a "let down" (initial flow) of milk.

-- Breastfeeding preemies usually feed well in the football hold position; tucked under your arm with his/her body supported by a pillow.
+- Breastfeeding preemies usually feed well in the football hold position, tucked under your arm with their body supported by a pillow.